At The St. Thomas Airport

 - Proceed outside to the taxi dispatcher.
 Rates are posted but are approximately $15 for each person, one-way to Red Hook, $11.00 for 2 or more passengers, plus $2 for each piece of luggage.
 A private taxi can run around $90 for 1-4 passengers to Red Hook, plus $15 for each additional person.

 If your flight is delayed, you have to wait for lost luggage or any other unforeseen delay, please let your Greeter know you will be delayed.
-You will be given the name and telephone number of your Greeter about a week before your arrival.
+You will be given the name and telephone number of your Greeter a day or two before your arrival.
+If you have any questions, just send us an e-mail at email@example.com

 St. John Ferries –